 Readings taken from The New Revised Standard Version of the Bible © 1989 by The Division of Christian Education of The National Council of the Churches of Christ in the U.S.A., used by permission.

 Parish Prayer List

-Beverly, Bob, Carol, Courtney, David, Dick, Gary, Jayne, Jeff, John, Jim, Lauren, Maret, Matthew, Penny, Phil, Rick, Sandy, Sean & Reyna, Terry and our shut-in parishioners and their care-givers; those serving our community and nation, including Will, Steven, Harrison, Matt, Becky, Jeff, Jennifer, Steve, Phillip and Perrin, as well as all those affected by natural disasters and human tragedies, the first responders and the aid and relief efforts that continue around the world, especially for everyone affected by the Coronavirus and recent storms and fires,
+Allison, Anne, Barbara, Beverly, Bob, Carol, Courtney, Darlyce, El, Gary, Gerry, Jayne, Jason, Jeff, Jerry, Joanne, Joe, John, Jim, Kay, Kim, Marilyn, Mark, Penny, Steve, Sandy, Terry, Todd, Verneida, the Buckley family, the Helmrich family and our shut-in parishioners and their care-givers; those serving our community and nation, including Will, Steven, Harrison, Matt, Becky, Jeff, Jennifer, Steve, Phillip and Perrin, as well as all those affected by natural disasters and human tragedies, the first responders and the aid and relief efforts that continue around the world; everyone affected by the Coronavirus and recent storms and wildfires.

 Seeking to keep you up-to-date on the latest news from St. Thomas.

 Following All Saints’ Day on November 2 is All Souls’ which is the feast day of the Church dedicated to all the faithful departed.
 This has also been the traditional day in which the Church remembers those from our community who have died in the past year.
 At St. Thomas, we have remembered All Souls’ as a special evening service on the Sunday closest to November 2.